 With investing, it’s almost exactly the opposite.
 First of all, no matter how good you are your returns will vary dramatically from year to year.
 That’s simply a function of investing in the markets at all.
 No one has only positive years with no negative years, especially if they’re trying to outperform the market.

 But even more importantly, the same research above showing that very few investors are successful at beating the market also shows that the ones that do over one period are very unlikely to do so again over the next period.
 That is, very very few investors consistently beat the market over many years.
 So even if they actually could beat the market by 2% over a few years, it’s very unlikely that they could sustain it over the 30-year period used in our example.

 The bottom line is that once you increase your earnings, you’re likely to sustain that increase.
 An increase in investment return is likely to be temporary, if at all.

 If you want to speed up the growth of your investments, the best way to do so is to increase the amount of money you earn and put it into your investments.

-Follow-up: If you’d some guidance on how to create a “good enough” investment plan for the money you’re saving, check out my book: Smart Investing for Your 20s and 30s.
+Follow-up: If you’d some guidance on how to create a “good enough” investment plan for the money you’re saving, check out the guide Investing Made Simple.